 - Issues in child development

 Popular Career Options

 Graduates of a master's degree program in child and adolescent counseling can go on to work within mental health facilities, community outreach programs, hospitals, healthcare and counseling service centers.
 Some specific job titles include:

 - Child counselor

 - Director of child and teen support services

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, school and career counselors were projected to see a 19% increase in employment growth from 2010-2020.
-In May 2012, clinical, counseling and school psychologists earned a median annual income of $76,990.
+According to the U.S. Bureau of Labor Statistics, school and career counselors were projected to see an 8% increase in employment growth from 2018-2028.
+In May 2018, clinical, counseling and school psychologists earned a median annual income of $76,990.

-All 50 states require child counselors to have licensure.
-While individual requirements may vary from state to state, most require child counselors to complete a master's degree program before they are eligible to gain licensure.
-Supervised clinical experience and fieldwork are also a common prerequisite to gaining licensure.
+All 50 states require child counselors to have a license.
+While individual requirements may vary from state to state, most ask child counselors to complete a master's degree program before they are eligible.
+Supervised clinical experience and fieldwork are also a common prerequisite.

 Master's degree programs in child counseling includes practical field work and the study of counseling theory, statistics and methods.
 A master's degree is required to practice as a child counselor in all states.